-A map of the stormwater system, including outfalls, at Fort Monroe is included as Appendix C. This map represents the current best available data on the stormwater system at Fort Monroe and was updated to reflect changes and additions as of June 30, 2021 in accordance with Part I.E.3.a. of the permit.
+A map of the stormwater system, including outfalls, at Fort Monroe is included as Appendix C. This map represents the current best available data on the stormwater system at Fort Monroe.
+No changes to the MS4 area or outfalls have been made in the FY22 permit year.

-An updated summary table of Outfalls with all required information is located in Appendix D.
+A summary table of Outfalls with all required information is located in Appendix D.